t4d-gmbh/voter-turnout-in-switzerland/README.md

   />
 </p>

-Since we analyze the data from a national election we have to investigate for other explanations and we assume that every Swiss citizen is in a position to decide whether they want to vote or not, regardless of how many foreigners live in their commune.
+Since we analyze the data from a federal election we have to investigate for other explanations and we assume that every Swiss citizen is in a position to decide whether they want to vote or not, regardless of how many foreigners live in their commune.

 ## References